Exponential single server queues in an interactive random environment: Introduction and literature review

-\underline{Notations and Conventions.} \begin{itemize} \item $\mathbb{R}_{0}^{+}:= [0,\infty)$, $\mathbb{R}^{+}:= (0,\infty)$, $\mathbb{N}$:= \{1,2,3,\dots\}, $\mathbb{N}_{0}:= \{0\}\cup\mathbb{N}$ \item Empty sums are 0, and empty products are 1. \item $1_{\left\{ expression\right\} }$ is the indicator function which is $1$ if $expression$ is true and $0$ otherwise. \item We write $C=A\uplus B$ to emphasize that $C$ is the union of disjoint sets $A$ and $B$. \item For $a\in \mathbb{R}$ we set $a_{+}:=\max(0,a)$. \item All random variables and processes occurring henceforth are defined on a common underlying probability space $(\Omega,{\cal F},P)$. \item The models for queueing systems in a random environment in the paper are described by homogeneous Markov processes with discrete state space.
-We assume throughout that all these processes are regular, i.e. all states are stable (i.e. all diagonal elements of the transition intensity matrices are finite), the intensity matrices are conservative (i.e. row sums are zero), and the process is non-explosive (i.e. the sequence of jump times of the process diverges almost surely), and we have a version of the process with cadlag paths (i.e. each path of a process is right-continuous and has left limits every-where).\\ Furthermore, the processes posess the strong Markov property. \end{itemize}
+Queueing systems in a random environment are described in this article by homogeneous Markov processes with countable (discrete) state space.
+All processes occurring henceforth have the properties summarized in the following definition.

+\begin{definition} A Markov process $X$ with state space $E$ and transition rate matrix $\mathbf{Q}$ is regular if (i) all states are stable, i.e.~all diagonal elements of $\mathbf{Q}$ are finite, and (ii) $\mathbf{Q}$ is conservative, i.e.~its row sums are zero, and (iii) the process is non-explosive, i.e.~the sequence of jump times of the process diverges almost surely. $X$ has cadlag paths, i.e.~each path of $X$ is right-continuous and has left limits everywhere.